-5. We note your disclosure that in arriving at its fairness opinion, Evercore took into account the additional merger consideration to be received by the holders of the ACS Class B Common Stock in the merger.
-Please explain in greater detail how consideration of the additional merger consideration to be received by the Class B stockholders influenced Evercore's conclusion that the Class A merger consideration was fair, from a financial point of view, to the holders of ACS Class A common stock.
-For example, please disclose if Evercore determined that the Class A merger consideration was fair relative to the merger consideration being received by the holder of Class B common stock.
+1. In response to prior comment 5, you state that "Evercore did not view the additional merger consideration [to the Class B stockholder] to be of a nature or magnitude that would alter Evercore's conclusion as to the fairness, from a financial point of view, of the Class A merger consideration to the holders of shares of ACS Class A Common Stock," but we note that you do not disclose whether Evercore determined that the Class A merger consideration was fair relative to the merger consideration being received by the holder of Class B common stock.
+Please advise.